 Sexually transmitted diseases including gonorrhea, herpes, and syphilis

 Treatment for balanitis depends on the underlying cause.
-If there is an
+If there is an infection, treatment will include an appropriate antibiotic or antifungal medication.
+In cases of severe or persistent inflammation, a circumcision may be recommended.

 5. Penile Cancer